FloTheSysadmin/VSHG/README.md

 Why is VSHG so secure ?
 -----------------------
-Weak Password ?
-No problem !

-( Using a strong Passphrase is still recommended )

 VSHG uses a true random salt for each encrypted file, so your Passphrase will always have a minimum of **12** bytes in strength.